 When It's Time To Seek Help

 Struggling with out-of-control anger can be difficult and isolating.
 Since your relationships are negatively impacted, you may feel alone, frustrated, and misunderstood.
-When it's time to seek out anger management therapy, it's best to connect with a therapist that you feel comfortable opening up to.
+This may signify that it's time to seek out anger management therapy, it's best to connect with a therapist that you feel comfortable opening up to.

 Regain.us offers professional online therapy that you can access from anywhere.
 You'll receive individualized counseling from a therapist experienced in your areas of concern, including anger management, as well as any comorbid conditions, such as depression or anxiety.
 Anger doesn't have to control your life or ruin your relationships.
 Click here to get connected with the help you need.